A journey of a lifetime

 - Preparation Method: (for the shells): First, place all ingredients in a bowl and mix, adding a little wine or vinegar.
-Keep in mind that the finished dough should have the same consistency as egg pasta.
+Remember that the finished dough should have the same consistency as egg pasta.
 Second, cover the dough with a dish towel and allow it to rest for about 30 minutes.
 Third, roll out the dough with a rolling pin to create thin sheets.
 Note: (an egg pasta machine can also be used).

 - Allow the shells to dry and cool.
 Next, carefully remove the tin tubes.

 Method (for the filling): First, pass the ricotta cheese through a fine sieve (the use of electric whisks or mixers is not recommended as they will make the ricotta too thin).
 Secondly, add the vanilla extract, chocolate flakes, and sugar.
 Third, fill the cannoli with the filling.
-Finally, once all the cannoli have been filled, decorate them with whatever you choose such as candied orange peel and ground pistachios, then dust with icing sugar.
+Finally, once all the cannoli have been filled, decorate them with whatever you choose, such as candied orange peel and ground pistachios, then dust with icing sugar.

-Every self-respecting Sicilian man or woman can recognize the divine smell of a freshly baked Parmigiana, before seeing it.
+Every self-respecting Sicilian man or woman can recognize the divine smell of a freshly baked Parmigiana before seeing it.
 Additionally, it is second nature for these folks to describe the taste sensation of this delicacy.
 Words are not adequate in explaining the taste sensation of biting crispy parmesan crust and reaching the layers of fried aubergines.
-Additionally they will be buried by fresh tomato sauce and mozzarella or caciocavallo cheese.
+Finally, they will be buried by fresh tomato sauce and mozzarella or caciocavallo cheese.

 Authentic Sicilian Parmigiana